- 2-1/2 cups all-purpose flour

 Reviews for Italian Cheese Bread

 "Very Good.
-I also use this as a pizza crust ."
+I use the dough as a pizza crust."

 "OK.....very, very heavy bread....I was taught when making Italian bread to knead the dough for about 15 minutes..not 1 or 2 minutes.
 Also, when I let it rise for a half hour, then you have to knead it again for another 10 minutes and let it rise in a warm place.
 THEN, I baked it.
 Much less heavy, but still a nice bread...not real airy like the cheap breads in the stores.
 Thank you for the recipe.
 I just happen to like a bread that is not so "doughy".
 I also baked it on 400 degrees for about 30 minutes.
 My loaves, however, were rather large."